-Notification and Authorization
+Notification and Authorization:

-Review and Assessment
+Review and Assessment:

-There are different types of inspection:
+There are different types of inspection conducted by the NRRC:

 1. Announced inspection.

-2. Unannounced surprise inspection.
+2. Unannounced inspection.

-3. Inspection for licensing (conformity and verification).
+3. Inspection for authorization (conformity and verification).

-Preparedness and emergency response
+Emergency Preparedness and Response:

 NRRC sets requirements for the authorized person to be responsible for any potential occurrence of nuclear and radiological emergencies.
 This includes the obligations of the authorized person to immediately report for early incidence.
 NRRC is also responsible under the National Emergency Response Plan for Radiological and Nuclear Accidents (NERPRNA) for protecting the public and the environment through preparedness for nuclear and radiological emergencies.
 In this regard, NRRC also ensures the availability of technical capabilities and means, well-trained manpower, as well as the necessary equipment and devices.
 In the event of accidents, NRRC provides the best possible solutions and documented measures to mitigate the effects of these accidents on humans and the environment.